LuisYagof/LuisYagof/README.md

 I am a __Psych Major__ turned __web developer__, based in Madrid, Spain 🌞.
 Throughout my life I've always been into Do-It-Yourself culture.
 So, during the COVID-19 lockdown, I started applying this self-teaching drive to learn some JavaScript.

-My first roadmap was oriented around the __MERN stack__ technologies, and after that my first professional experiences were as a frontend developer working with __Angular__ and __VUE__.
+My first learning roadmap was oriented around the __MERN stack__ technologies, and my first professional experiences were as a frontend developer working with __Angular__ and __VUE__.
 I'm very passionate about good, efficient coding, user-oriented interfaces and learning new technologies and I guess I'm good at finding joy while I learn.

 ## I handle myself with...